Fuzzing Deep Learning Compilers with HirGen: Related Work

-\textbf{DL Compiler Testing}.
-With the development of DL compiler, the importance of DL compiler testing has been noticed by more and more researchers.
-To our best knowledge, existing DL compiler testing technique can be divided into two categories according to their testing focus.
-MT-DLComp \cite{MTXiao} aims at testing the whole workflow of four DL compilers, including TVM, Glow, NNFusion and Tensorflow XLA.
-This technique performs mutation on existing DL models and involves three test oracles from the spirit of metamorphic testing.
-During testing, it treats all tested Compilers as a black box and test if DL compilers corrupt the predictive capability of DL models.
-Different from MT-DLComp, several other techniques\cite{liu2022coverage,TVMFuzz,qingchao} focus on the testing of single stage but not the whole workflow.
-Besides, they perform white-box testing to utilize knowledge gained from codebase to achieve more efficient and effective testing results.
-For instance, TZER\cite{liu2022coverage} collects low-level IR passes and mutates them to focus on bug detection in low-level optimizations while the above mentioned TVMfuzz focuses on high-level optimization with generation-based approaches.
-Similar to these techniques, \techname{} also focuses on single stage: high-level optimization.
-This stage is the most vulnerable to bugs and has not been systematically studied by previous literature. \techname{} is therefore proposed to fill this gap.
+Different from MT-DLComp and NNSmith, several other techniques~\cite{liu2022coverage,TVMFuzz,qingchao} focus on the testing of a single stage but not the whole workflow.
+Besides, they perform white-box testing to utilize knowledge gained from the codebase to achieve more efficient and effective testing results.
+For instance, TZER\cite{liu2022coverage} collects low-level IR passes and mutates them to detect bugs in low-level optimizations, while TVMfuzz~\cite{qingchao} focuses on high-level optimization by generating high-level API sequences.